appium/appium-espresso-driver/README.md

 * If you observe Espresso server crash on startup and various exceptions about missing class/method in the logcat output then consider updating [appium:espressoBuildConfig](#espresso-build-config) capability with module versions that match your application under test.
 This might require some experimentation, as different apps have different module requirements.
 Check, for example, [issue #812](https://github.com/appium/appium-espresso-driver/issues/812).
 Another solution might be to [integrate](#consuming-espresso-server-as-library) Espresso Server with the application under test in form of a library.
-* If you experince issues with application activities being not found or not starting then consider checking [How To Troubleshoot Activities Startup](docs/activity-startup.md) article.
+* If you experience issues with application activities being not found or not starting then consider checking [How To Troubleshoot Activities Startup](docs/activity-startup.md) article.
 * Espresso requires the debug APK and app-under-test APK (AUT) to have the same signature.
 It automatically signs the AUT with the `io.appium.espressoserver.test` signature.
 This may be problematic if you're using an outdated Android SDK tools and/or an outdated Java version.
 * If there are problems starting a session, set the capability `forceEspressoRebuild` to `true` and retry.
 This will force rebuilding of Espresso Server.
-If the following session startup is successfull, set it back to `false`, so the session startup performance is back to normal.
+If the following session startup is successful, set it back to `false`, so the session startup performance is back to normal.
 * If you experience session startup failures due to exceptions similar to `Resources$NotFoundException` then try to adjust your ProGuard rules:
   ```
   -dontwarn com.google.android.material.**